rawitat/gtypist_lessons/programming_quotes.typ

 I:Jordi Boggiano
 S:Focus on WHY instead of WHAT in your code will make you a better developer.

+*:G3_36
+I:Stewart Alsop
+S:Gates is the ultimate programming machine.
+He believes everything can be :defined, examined, reduced to essentials, and rearranged into a logical :sequence that will achieve a particular goal.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU